Skip to content

 Companies becoming publishers

-The point is that any magazine—as well as any blog, forum, Facebook page, Pinterest board, and so on—can only succeed by attracting a community of interest.
+The point is that any magazine—as well as any blog, forum, LinkedIn profile, Facebook page, Pinterest board, and so on—can only succeed by attracting a community of interest.

-The rise of Google, and the demise of interruption marketing via mass media, means every company must now become a publisher.
+The rise of Google, and the demise of interruption marketing for all but the very richest enterprises, has made it clear that every company must become a publisher.

 And that means learning what magazine publishers have known for generations: how to attract and engage a community of interest.